Code-Institute-Submissions/CI-MS2-Dungeon-Raider/README.md

 * Tested the win and lose modal restart buttons

+* Tested the 404 page appears and the link goes back to the main page

 * CSS was put through a [CSS Autoprefixer](https://autoprefixer.github.io/) and there were no changes to be made